JeanJacques4269/Space_Invader/notes.md

 Every basic feature of the game is now ready !
 You can now midify every parametre how you want, you can add music, score, pause menu.
 You can also change the speed of your bullets or give a random speed to the ennemies when they spawn.

+If you want to add a competitive dimension to the game you could make the ennemies spawn quicker with time.
+That would be a good exercise !